Modeling Eye, Brain, Speech, and Behavioral Signals for Cognitive Resource Allocation

 Guidelines for cognitive enhancement technologies, privacy in attention monitoring, and responsible development of attention-modulating systems.

-MRC Cognition and Brain Sciences Unit, University of Cambridge
+MRC Unit, University of Cambridge

 AUB & Google Research